getsentry/sentry-php/UPGRADE-2.0.md

 ### Processors

-- The `RemoveCookiesProessor` class has been renamed to `SanitizeCookiesProcessor` to better reflect its purpose.
+- The `Raven_Processor_RemoveCookiesProcessor` class has been renamed to `SanitizeCookiesProcessor` to better reflect its purpose.
 The constructor accepts an array of options to make the behaviour of which cookies to sanitize configurable.

+- The `Raven_Processor_SanitizeStacktraceProcessor` class has been renamed to `SanitizeStacktraceProcessor` to follow the PSR-4 convention.

+- The `Raven_Processor_SanitizeHttpHeadersProcessor` class has been renamed to `SanitizeHttpHeadersProcessor` to follow the PSR-4 convention.

+- The `Raven_Processor_RemoveHttpBodyProcessor` class has been renamed to `RemoveHttpBodyProcessor` to follow the PSR-4 convention.

+- The `Raven_Processor_SanitizeDataProcessor` class has been renamed to `SanitizeDataProcessor` to follow the PSR-4 convention.

+- The `Raven_Processor` class has been removed.
+There is not anymore a base abstract class for the processors, but a `ProcessorInterface` interface has been introduced.

 ### Context